-Members have the same rights of access to Personal Data as staff when acting in this role.
-Staff should ensure that Members need the Personal Data to carry out their official duties and when releasing the information should specify the purpose(s) for which the Personal Data may be used or disclosed.
+Members have the same rights of access to personal data as staff when acting in this role.
+Staff should ensure that Members need the personal data to carry out their official duties and when releasing the information should specify the purpose(s) for which the personal data may be used or disclosed.

-2. Acting on behalf of local residents

-Staff do not, generally, need to obtain the individuals consent to disclose their Personal Data to a Member if:
+Acting on behalf of local residents Staff do not, generally, need to obtain the individuals consent to disclose their personal da individuals consent to disclose their personal data to a Member if:

-- The Member represents the ward in which the individual lives; and - The Member makes it clear that they are representing the individual when requesting the Personal Data; and - The information is necessary to respond to the individual's complaint or requests
+- The Member represents the ward in which the individual lives; and - The Member makes it clear that they are representing the individual when requesting the personal data; and - The information is necessary to respond to the individual's complaint or requests.

-Otherwise, Members must obtain consent from the Data Subject before any Personal Data is released.
+Otherwise, Members must obtain consent from the data subject before any personal data is released.